Wimmics/CovidOnTheWeb/doc/01-data-modeling.md

 ```

-PICO elements identified in an argumentative component are described in a way very similar to the named entites, using the **[Web Annotations Vocabulary](https://www.w3.org/TR/annotation-vocab/)**.
-The annotation bodies are URI of UMLS concepts.
+PICO elements identified in an argumentative component are described in a way very similar to the named entities, using the **[Web Annotations Vocabulary](https://www.w3.org/TR/annotation-vocab/)**.
+The annotation bodies provide UMLS concepts and term ids.

 Example:
 ```turtle